 Friday, 12 July 2019

-This week I was in Germany for a couple of days, in a city very familiar to me.
-I was doing some works, describing a collection for an auction house, but in my lunch breaks and evenings, I did my usual things.
-I like to stroll, taking in the people.
-In a pedestrianised shopping area, a woman appeared out of the crowd coming towards me: tall, slender and dressed in an immaculately well-cut and seemingly brand new niqab, the first I had seen on this visit.
-When I see a niqab, my habit is to look at the male who will be walking alongside and, yes, there he was: considerably shorter, hunched a bit over his smartphone, dressed according to the regulations: a bit of stubble, tee-shirt, jeans, and trainers.
-My rapid visual profiling didn’t manage to take in the logo on the trainers so I don’t know what brand he favoured.
+In a busy midday pedestrianised shopping area a woman appears out of the crowd coming towards me: tall, slender, dressed in an immaculately well-cut, dark blue and seemingly brand new niqab.
+The man walking beside her is considerably shorter, hunched over his smartphone, dressed according to regulations: a bit of stubble, tee-shirt, jeans, and trainers.
+My rapid visual profiling doesn’t take in the logo on the trainers so I don’t know if there is a brand he might favour.

-I just wish the Prophet had been a bit more permissive about female dress.
+I just wish the rules were a bit more considerate about female dress.
 The niqab can look very stylish; so too can high heels.
 But both are impractical.
 I guess the niqab can be very hot inside on a climate warming summer day and that reminds me of how on hot days in school, decades ago, we were always agitating for permission to take off jackets and ties.
 More importantly, the niqab is isolating.
 I will come to that.

-Then, as we pass each other, a penny drops and I laugh.
+Then as we pass each other, a penny drops and I laugh.
 I’m old and male and pale and I’m wearing a Panama hat, a proper one with a broad black band.
-Hitherto, I have understood the Panama as standard issue for bald-headed elderly gentlemen on sunny days.
-But I realise that on my stroll today I haven’t actually seen another Panama - I would notice.
-Maybe a Panama is not a German thing, even for elderly bald heads.
+Hitherto I have understood the Panama as standard issue for bald-headed elderly gentlemen on sunny days.
+But I realise that on my stroll today I haven’t actually seen one.
+Maybe a Panama is not a German thing, even for elderly bald-heads.
 Perhaps it’s like this: she is my first niqab of the day and I am her first Panama.
-I think it's the hat which caused the stare.
+It’s the hat which causes the stare.

 People do sometimes call out to me when I’m wearing a hat; there seems to be something about hats (or at least, my hats) which frees people to address you.
-In the central park, a young woman on a bench making out with a boyfriend called after me Bonjour though I was too slow to turn, lift my hat, and reply - as I should have done - Bonjour, Mam’selle.
-Anyway, it shows that there’s at least one other person in this city who reckons a Panama a notable and, indeed, a French thing.
+In the central park, later the same day, a young woman sitting on a bench and making out with a boyfriend calls after me, Bonjour, though I am too slow to turn, lift my hat, incline my head, and reply - as one ought - Bonjour, Mam’selle.
+Anyway, it shows that there’s at least one other person in this city who reckons a Panama notable and, interestingly, French.

-That brings me to me to the point I skipped over.
-We are often led to believe that in modern urban environments, people walk around as if no one else exists, isolated monads who don’t interact.
-That is false.
+That brings me to the point I skipped over.
+We are often led to believe that in modern urban environments people walk around as if no one else exists, isolated monads who don’t interact.
+That is not quite right.
 A lot goes on, an awful lot.
-I give one example relevant to what I want to say.
+I give an example relevant to what I want to say.

-If in the street I see a child behaving in a way which is charming or delightful or just funny, I will almost certainly smile at whichever person is doing the parenting.
-I think that is the norm rather than an eccentricity.
+If in the street a child is behaving in a way which is charming, delightful or just funny, I will almost certainly smile at whoever is doing the parenting.
+That is surely very common, not an eccentricity.
 It is also the case that the parent will acknowledge the compliment about the child which the smile implies - they will smile back.
-Some who are more bold will end up exchanging a few words, not quite “passing the time of day” but about things specific to the child, like the child’s age or name.
-If I smile at a parent who happens to be wearing a hijab, as I do, she will also smile back.
+Some who are more bold will end up exchanging a few words, not quite “passing the time of day” but about things specific to the child, like age or name.
+If I smile at a parent who happens to be wearing hijab, she will smile back.

-When women wearing the hijab began to appear at shop tills in London and then where I live, I acted in a correct but very restrained manner, as if attending a vicarage tea party.
-I didn’t engage because I imagined that it might be unwelcome.
-Now I will pass the time of day, sometimes crack a joke, encouraged by the fact that there is usually a smile on offer and even a joke.
-I conclude that it’s quite a good idea for old white males in panama hats to behave as if they might be ordinary human beings.
+When women wearing hijab began to appear at shop tills in London and then where I live, I behaved at first in a correct but very restrained manner, as if attending a vicarage tea-party.
+I didn’t engage, thinking it might be unwelcome.
+Now I will pass the time of day, sometimes crack a joke, encouraged by the fact that there is usually a smile on offer and even a riposte.
+It’s quite a good idea for old white males in Panama hats to behave as if they might be ordinary human beings.
 We can at least try to Pass.